 1.2.
-Personal Data – any information about a natural person, identified or identifiable by one or several specific factors defining his/her physical, physiological, genetic, psychic, economic, cultural or social identity, including the image, voice recording, contact data, location data, information included in correspondence and information collected through recording equipment or other similar technologies.
+Personal Data – all information about a natural person identified or identifiable by one or more factors referring to physical, physiological, genetic, mental, economic, cultural or social identity, including image, voice recording, contact data, location data, information contained in correspondence, information collected through recording equipment or other similar technology.

 1.3.
 Policy – this Personal data processing policy.